muhammadisa/Epict/README.md

     override var uploadedFileUrl = MutableLiveData<String>()

     override fun uploadImageToServer() {
-        GlobalScope.launch {
+        // replace this code with uploader API interaction GlobalScope.launch {
             // delay used for pretend like uploading image to server delay(1000)